 April Splawn, JD

 April is a 2001 graduate from Winthrop University (BA) and received her Juris Doctor (JD) from the University of South Carolina School of Law in 2004.
 Professional affiliations include the Veterinary Hospital Managers Association.
 She is an avid animal rescuer and works with several local rescue groups.
-At home she enjoys the company of the her wife, Brooke, their five rescued pit bulls, Cameron, Pickles, Josephine, Dublin, and Fisher; their cats, Blink, Figaro, and Maggie; and their rabbit, Andy.
+At home she enjoys the company of the her wife, QCAH Team member Brooke, their four rescued pit bulls Pickles, Josephine, Dublin, and Fisher; and their cats Figaro, and Maggie.

 “I started working in veterinary medicine while attending law school and found my true passion in the veterinary world.
 It’s so rewarding to come to work everyday with the goal of providing a happier, healthier life for our patients and the families that love them.”